President Street Station

 May the Union and friendship of the future obliterate the anguish of the past

 Location.
-39° 17.046′ N, 76° 36.138′ W. Marker is in Baltimore, Maryland.
-Marker is at the intersection of President Street and Fleet Street on President Street.
+This marker has been replaced by another marker nearby.
+It was located near 39° 17.046′ N, 76° 36.138′ W. Marker was in Baltimore, Maryland.
+It was in the Inner Harbor.
+Marker was at the intersection of President Street and Fleet Street on President Street.
 Touch for map.
-Marker is in this post office area: Baltimore MD 21202, United States of America.
+Marker was at or near this postal address: 801 Fleet St, Baltimore MD 21202, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Baltimore Riot Trail (a few steps from this marker); Discover Little Italy: A Taste of the Past (about 400 feet away, measured in a direct line); Baltimore Public Works Museum (about 400 feet away); Katyn Remembered (about 600 feet away); Christopher Columbus Memorial (about 600 feet away); Water Power: Baltimore's Economic Engine (about 600 feet away); a different marker also named Baltimore Riot Trail (about 700 feet away); Living Classrooms Foundation (approx. 0.2 miles away).
-Touch for a list and map of all markers in Baltimore.
+At least 8 other markers are within walking distance of this location.
+Baltimore Riot Trail (here, next to this marker); a different marker also named President Street Station (a few steps from this marker); The National Katyń Memorial (about 400 feet away, measured in a direct line); Baltimore Public Works Museum (about 400 feet away); The Inner Harbor Water Wheel

 More about this marker.
 The small marker next to above marker states in part "One result of the Centennial was that the events of April 19, 1861 were more thoroughly researched and subsequently some of the facts contained on this plaque have been found incorrect.
 These minor inaccuracies however do no diminish its value as a tangible connection to the Centennial and the preservation of this important building.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 8, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 445 times since then and 20 times this year.
+This page was last revised on February 17, 2021.
+It was originally submitted on November 8, 2012, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 624 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on November 8, 2012, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.